Jaysurya9/website-project/Blogger Website Implementation.md

 <h1>Website Integrations</h1>

 Step : Track and Monitor Website using Google Analytics

+# Analyze performance
+Gather and analyze data to gain insights on Website/business performance and find areas to improve.

+# Get to know your customers with Google Analytics
+Connect Webiste/Blog/Store with Google Analytics to get a deeper understanding of who your customers are, where they come from, and how they interact with your Webiste/Blog/Store
+    .
+# Set Up Google Analytics - Get more detailed insights and reports
+Learn the number of site visitors, how well they convert to customers, and other important metrics to get a detailed overview of your business performance.

+Get Started <br>
 Create a Google Analytics @ https://analytics.google.com/

-Set up the Analytics global site tag
+Set up the Analytics global site tag <br>
 Refer: https://support.google.com/analytics/answer/1008080?hl=en#zippy=%2Cin-this-article

-Set up Analytics for a website (Universal Analytics)
+Set up Analytics for a website (Universal Analytics) <br>
 Refer: https://support.google.com/analytics/answer/10269537?ref_topic=1009620

 Add Global Site Tag (gtag.js) tracking code